 Get tested in Glossopdale

-PCR tests – tests that are sent to a laboratory for analysis – will be available at:
+Our teams will be offering PCR tests.
+These are tests that are sent to a laboratory for analysis.

 The PCR test is the most reliable test for COVID-19 and is done by taking a swab of the throat and nose.
 Children under 11 should be helped by an adult.
 Results are usually returned within one to 2 days and help to keep track of cases, including new variants of COVID-19.